suhanw/map_my_cruise/README.md

 ### Polymorphic Likes

-`likes` are designed with polymorphic associations with `routes` and `workouts` to keep DRY modular code as well as enable scalability for other resources that can be likable in the future.
+`likes` are designed with polymorphic associations with `routes` and `workouts` to keep DRY modular code as well as extensibility to other resources that can be likable in the future.

 ``` Ruby
 # like.rb